ZupIT/horusec-docs/content/en/docs/References/Manager/Organization management.md

 ### Organization's users

 You can invite new users to enter your organization.
-To do that, you have do register them in Horusec's database and at the end of the process, an email is sent to invite the users to enter that organization.
+To do that, you have do register them in Horusec's database and at the end of the process, an email is sent to invite the users to enter it.

 When you invite, you have to choose the user's function inside the organization.
 There are two main funtions, each one has the following permissions: